cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

-SPOILER:  You can download all 10 000 right-facing CryptoPunks in a 2400×2400 image (~ 830kb) for free.
+SPOILER:  You can download all 10 000 right-facing punks in a 2400×2400 image (~ 830kb) for free.
 See [`punks.png` »](https://github.com/larvalabs/cryptopunks/blob/master/punks.png).
 Yes, the originals¹!
-Or for something more punk try the 10 000 left-facing CryptoPhunks.
+Or for something more punk try the 10 000 left-facing Phunks.
 See [`phunks.png` »](https://github.com/cryptopunksnotdead/programming-cryptopunks/blob/master/i/phunks.png).